 Bathing rituals have evolved since those of past civilizations.
-However, we can learn a few things from the practices of years ago to enhance the experience and our health — for example, incorporating the benefits of bath salts into our bathing routines.
+However, we can learn a few things from the practices of years ago to enhance the experience.
+For example, embracing the benefits of bath salts in our bathing routines.

 A Brief History of Bathing

 We take the activity of bathing for granted today.
 But did you know that not everyone enjoyed the luxury of bathing in ancient times?
 Taking a bath didn’t become a common practice until the 19th century, when plumbing and water treatment advancements occurred.
 Before then, throughout history, it was often an indulgence reserved for wealthy people, religious leaders, and political figures.
 Exceptions were the Romans and Greeks around 300 B.C., who made bathing accessible to rich and poor alike.
 In fact, baths were not only a way to cleanse the body but also an important part of social life.
 People bathed publicly in buildings specially created for the purposes of getting clean and socializing.

 These days, most of us prefer to bathe alone in the privacy of our own homes.
 But we can still take the lead from ancient civilizations and enjoy the relaxation and wellness benefits of soaking in a warm bath with salts known for their rejuvenating and therapeutic properties.
 Doctors and healers have used salt since as far back as around 1600 B.C.
 Ancient Egyptians, Greeks, Romans, and others mention it in their medical writings.

 The three mineral bath salts we feature in our bath infusions with essential oils are:

 - Epsom salt – Epsom salt is a compound of magnesium and sulfate (unlike many other salts, it does not contain sodium).
 Its name comes from the town Epsom, near London, England, where it was discovered nearly four centuries ago.